In order to apply for an LCC grant, applicants must

 be posted in their local guidelines.

-in Massachusetts and should have been engaged in the kind
+in Massachusetts.
+The applicant, or person leading the project/program, should have been engaged in the kind

 of activity for which funds are requested for at least one